-At the very least we know that the game covers all of Dragon Ball Z, as well as bits of Dragon Ball Super or at the very least, the recent movies that followed the end of DBZ.
-You can see in the character list below that there are characters that come from all different timelines and sagas within the DBZ universe, but we’ll have to wait for more details before we know if there’s any specific timeline the game takes place in.
+While the story will be completely new and non-canon, the game covers characters from all of Dragon Ball Z, as well as bits of Dragon Ball Super.
+You can see in the character list below that there are characters that come from all different timelines and sagas within the DBZ universe, but we won't offer any additional spoilers for those planning to run through the story mode once they get the game.

-We've taken a much closer look at the gameplay in Dragon Ball FighterZ, but as a basic overview the new title is a 2D fighting game with 3D character models that looks very similar to the Guilty Gear series in terms of visual style.
+We've taken a much closer look at the gameplay in Dragon Ball FighterZ, and broken down the basics of the game for those who need a headstart on the open beta in January, but as a basic overview the new title is a 2D fighting game with 3D character models that looks very similar to the Guilty Gear series in terms of visual style.
 That shouldn’t be surprising given the developer of the title, Arc System Works.
 However, while the game certainly has an anime-style look to it, and even a few gameplay elements that resemble Guilty Gear, it’s a 3-on-3 fighting game.
 Taking a closer look at the trailer, the game plays somewhat similar to the Marvel vs. Capcom series.

 The game is 3 vs. 3, but it uses an assist system like many of the Marvel vs. Capcom titles.
 The matches are essential 1-on-1 with the ability to call the other two characters as assists.
 We don't yet know how the characters will tag in and out, or if you can choose different assists for the characters that aren't actively playing in the match, but the trailer clearly shows multiple characters fighting on-screen at the same time.
 As soon as more details are available we’ll update this section, but for now if you want to start training for this game, it’s probably best to play Ultimate Marvel vs. Capcom 3 or the latest version of Guilty Gear.